Home > Message Board > Articles > Archive through September 19, 2006 > What You Should Know About Cables

 Video signals tend to be more fragile, especially over longer runs.
 Cables longer than 6 feet can wreak havoc through high-frequency losses, because video signals extend into the 12-megahertz range (that’s 12,000,000 Hertz!) for High Definition TV (HDTV).
 High-quality video cables are important, particularly when you are running component-video or S-video signals 15 or 20 feet to a projector.
 Because preserving video high frequencies correlates directly with the sharpness or clarity of the TV image, it makes sense to spend some money on good video cables so you can preserve the integrity of the video signals from a DVD or high-resolution source.
 Here again, connectors should be mechanically sound with a secure friction fit.

-Finally, where do you find good-quality, mechanically sound, no-nonsense audio/video cables at a reasonable price?
-You order cables directly from Axiom.
-In the meantime, be suspicious of brands that use pseudo-scientific language to justify their high prices or make claims that defy the laws of physics.
-There's good reason some of those have been labeled "audio jewelery."
+Be suspicious of brands that use pseudo-scientific language to justify their high prices or make claims that defy the laws of physics.
+There’s good reason some of those have been labeled “audio jewelery.”

 Now you know what the pros know, and with the money you've saved by not buying smoke and mirrors, you can double your CD collection!